Aperrett/TAF/README.md

 This will also start the TAF container and selenium Grid container with the following browsers: Firefox and Chrome.

-Also to note that this will Also link the TAF to the Selenium Grid Container --- Note not working at moment ---.
+Also to note that this will link the TAF to the Selenium Grid Container via internal selenium grid docker network.

 To access the Selenium Grid navigate to your browser: http://localhost:4444/grid/console